Policy S2: The Requirement for Masterplans or Other Design and Development Frameworks

-4.28 The developer must submit the masterplan and any subsequent changes to public scrutiny to avoid piecemeal development, and to take full account of representations made.
-This will be done through the normal planning application process, perhaps as part of an outline planning application, within which the masterplan will be a material planning consideration.
+4.28 The masterplan or other appropriate design and development framework should be prepared by the local planning authority and/or applicant.
+This should be submitted to public scrutiny and take full account of representations made.
+This can be done through the normal planning application process, perhaps as part of an outline planning application, within which the masterplan will be a material planning consideration.
 According to Durham County Council’s website (https://www.durham.gov.uk/article/11465/What-are-Masterplans-, accessed September 2019), masterplans do the following:

 - Help to guide investment and improvements to towns across the county.

 - Help set down how our towns can develop in the future, ensuring that buildings and spaces are of the right type and are in the right place, and complement our existing guidance and documents, including the emerging County Durham Plan.

 - Can be taken into account as material planning considerations when applications are being considered.